mafrego/docs-oshwapp/README.md

 ```
 CREATE (r:Role { name: 'admin'})
 ```
-- then the following query after substituting `UserName` with the username of the user you want to promote as the app administrator:
+- then run the following query after substituting `UserName` with the username of the user you want to promote as the app administrator:
 ```
 MATCH (a:User),(b:Role)
 WHERE a.username = 'UserName' AND b.name = 'admin'